 tsproxy

-A production-ready search proxy for Typesense (opens in a new tab) with caching, rate limiting, an ingestion queue, and headless React components.
+A search proxy framework for Typesense with caching, rate limiting, an ingestion queue, and headless React components.

 Why tsproxy?